335 Medical Evacuation Regiment: Role

+The Regiment trains to operates in a range of Army ambulances platforms and focuses on Team and Crew clinical development, while maintaining personal skill to allow individual deployments.

 Organisation

-335 Medical Evacuation Regiment has a Regimental Headquarters and three operational Squadrons: A, B and C. Each Squadron comprises several Troops which specialise in either forward or tactical medevac.
+335 Medical Evacuation Regiment has a Regimental Headquarters and two operational Squadrons: A and B. Each Squadron comprises several Troops which specialise in high, medium dependency and general crew capabilities.

-The regiment is paired with all three of the armoured medical regiments within the Regular Army: 1 Armoured Medical Regiment, 4 Armoured Medical Regiment and 5 Armoured Medical Regiment.
+The regiment is under 2 Medical Group, Field Army Troops and supports units as tasked.

 Personnel

 335 Medical Evacuation Regiment has reservists from various trades and professions.
 As a specialist unit the regiment recruits reservists from all over the UK, and training is undertaken throughout the UK and overseas.